Microb-vn/PoShMediaNames/README.md

 ## Using different configuration files

 To be able to support processing media taken by different devices - and when these devices use different file formats - you can create multiple configuration files.
 Just copy your settings.json file to a file with the name *\<device\>settings.json* and adjust the attributes where needed in that new file.
 Launch the script with parameter -SettingsFile *\<your-new-settingsfile-name\>*.
 Make sure the settingsfiles are in the same folder as the PoShmediaNames.ps1 script and you're good to go.

+> -----------------------------

+> About **processing scanned images**:\
+Best approach to process scanned images, is to first perform a "Standard" analyses to organize/format the filenames with the date&time of file creation, and then run a "ExifFullUpdate" using Exif*** and File*** settingsfile attributes, together with the date&time set in the filenames during the "Standard" run.
+You can use two different settingfiles for this purpose.

 ## Launching the script